Evan-Burch/CPDPurchasing/README.md

 # Hubble
-Software Engineering City of Cookeville
+Software Engineering City of Cookeville Police Department

 ## Setting up the Frontend to be hosted on Debian EC2 with Apache
 - Run `sudo apt-get install apache2` to install the apache http server